1kenz/Sprint-3-Assignment-React-Native-Flex/README.md

 ## Features

-This application/site was created as a submission to a [Clarusway](https://clarusway.com) Project/Challenges/etc.
+This application/site was created as a submission to a [Clarusway](https://clarusway.com) Project

 ## How To Use